lundinc2/amazon-freertos/libraries/abstractions/pkcs11/test_plan.md

 ## Model Based Tests
 Model based tests exist for PKCS #11 as well.
 They can be found in the test directory, with the prefix MBT.
 These tests are complementary tests, and are not necessary for qualification.
 The purpose of these tests is to test that conformance of iot_pkcs11_mbedtls.c to the PKCS #11 specification.

 Currently only the windows simulator has been used with these tests.
-In order to run them add the MBT prefixed files, and iot_test_pkcs11_globals.h to the aws_test project for the windows platform and define testrunnerFULL_PKCS11_MODEL_ENABLED to 1 in the *aws_test_runner_config.h*.
+In order to run them define testrunnerFULL_PKCS11_MODEL_ENABLED to 1 in *aws_test_runner_config.h*.

 ## System Test outline
 ### Assumptions